Learned-Database Systems Security: A Framework

 \emph{Data leakage.} Leakage of the ML component's training data can be inferred from the model's outputs~\cite{shokri2017membership,song2019auditing}.
 In particular, membership inference attacks~\cite{shokri2017membership} can infer whether a given input was used to train a model.
 A precondition of this attack is that there is an information flow from the training data to the component's output.

-\emph{Data poisoning.} Finally, the ML component could be vulnerable to this attack~\cite{chen2017targeted, yang2017generative, shafahi2018poison, schuster2020humpty, wallace2020customizing} if the training data can be influenced by the adversary to cause mispredictions.
-This attack could arise if the component's inputs can be chosen by the attacker, and the ML's predictions can be arbitrarily skewed (i.e., lack of robustness).
+\emph{Data poisoning.} Finally, the ML component could be vulnerable to data poisoning attacks~\cite{chen2017targeted, yang2017generative, shafahi2018poison, schuster2020humpty, wallace2020customizing} if the training data can be influenced by the adversary to cause mispredictions.
+Data poisoning could arise if the component's inputs can be chosen by the attacker, and the ML's predictions can be arbitrarily skewed (i.e., lack of robustness).